VanillaDevelop/vanilla.sh/content/_index.md

 {{< feature-grid >}}
 {{< div class="col-twothirds">}}
 Hi!
-I'm Georg.
+I'm Vanilla.
 I'm a software developer from Austria, spending my free time tinkering with new technologies and building my own projects.

 On this website, you can expect: